8 Ways to Follow the Mediterranean Diet for Better Health

 The go-to protein in the Mediterranean diet is fish.
 In particular, this diet emphasizes fatty fish like salmon, sardines and mackerel.
 These fish are rich in heart- and brain-healthy omega-3 fatty acids.
-Even those fish that are leaner and have less fat (like cod or tilapia) are still worth it, as they provide a good source of protein.
+Even fish that are leaner and have less fat (like cod or tilapia) are still worth eating, as they provide a good source of protein.
 If you currently don't get a lot of fish in your diet, an easy point of entry is to designate one day each week as fish night.
 Cooking fish in parchment paper or foil packets is one no-fuss, no-mess way to put dinner on the table.
-Or try incorporating it in some of your favorite foods, like tacos, stir-fries and soups.
+You can also try incorporating fish into some of your favorite foods, like tacos, stir-fries and soups.

 If you look at your diet and worry that there's barely a green to be seen, this is the perfect opportunity to fit in more veggies.
 A good way to do this is to eat one serving at snack time, like crunching on bell pepper strips or throwing a handful of spinach into a smoothie, and one at dinner, like these quick and easy side dishes.
 Aim for at least two servings per day.